zackmdavis/Less_Wrong_Drafts/conversations-with-cade-metz-on-the-rationalists.md

 **CM**: What about Dario?
 What was his relationship?

 **ZMD**: You've asked me this before, and my answer at the time was still, I don't really know Dario.
 I assume he was reading some of the same things, but I never talked to him.
 I have listened to his interviews; he's been giving a few more press interviews lately.
 And he did mention that he tries to stay off social media.
 And so I guess he was a lurker; I don't know.
-He was also probably pretty busy, because he also had his own, you know, neuroscience or whatever background, or physics background.
+He was also probably pretty busy, because he also had his own neuroscience or whatever background, or physics background.
 I don't know.

 **CM**: Well, I'd love to—I've got to go do something else, but I'd love to talk more about this, and also about the Zizians and such.